ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/contributing.md

 mbed OS uses these same basic principles for its source code and module distributions.
 So source code we own is distributed under the Apache 2.0 license and binary blobs are released under the Permissive Binary License.
 Software parts from third parties that were already licensed under a different license are available under that original license.

-All the source code and binary blobs that end up in mbed OS yotta modules are maintained in public GitHub repositories.
+All the source code and binary blobs that end up in mbed OS are maintained in public GitHub repositories.

 ### Contributions

-All code changes and additions to mbed OS are handled through GitHub, where mbed OS is divided into modules.
-If you want to contribute to these modules, either by adding features or by fixing bugs, please follow the guidelines for [new features](#contributing-new-features-to-mbed-os) and [bugs](#reporting-and-fixing-bugs), and in both cases please follow the [code style guide and GitHub pull request guidelines](Code_Style.md).
+All code changes and additions to mbed OS are handled through GitHub.
+If you want to contribute, either by adding features or by fixing bugs, please follow the guidelines for [new features](#contributing-new-features-to-mbed-os) and [bugs](#reporting-and-fixing-bugs), and in both cases please follow the [code style guide and GitHub pull request guidelines](Code_Style.md).

 ### Licensing